-Given the part volume $\mathcal{H}_t$, the last step is to extract 3D mesh for each part.
-Each entry in $\mathcal{H}_t$ encodes a probability distribution over parts.
-We empirically observe that computing an $\mathsf{ArgMax}$ over $\mathcal{H}_t$ can result in artifacts.
-To circumvent this problem, we deal with the continuous probability values directly to extract a smoother surface.
-First, we compute the inverted probability volume $\hat{\mathcal{H}_t} = 1 - \mathcal{H}_t$, where a value closer to 0 indicates higher probabilities of surface.
-Treating $\hat{\mathcal{H}_t}$ as a distance volume, we can apply marching cubes to extract the zero-crossing surface.
-Furthermore, since $\hat{\mathcal{H}_t}$ consists of continuous value, we can further upsample the volume (i.e., from $96^3$ to $288^3$) before running marching cube to improve the mesh quality, without making training more expensive.
-Finally, by combining the 3D part mesh with the estimated joint parameters (\S \ref{sec:joints}), we can generate a combined URDF file describing the articulated 3D CAD model as visualized in Fig.~\ref{fig:overall} d).
+Given the updated history volume $\mathcal{H}_t$, the last step is to extract the 3D mesh for each part.
+Recall that each spatial entry in $\mathcal{H}_t$ encodes a probability distribution over parts.
+We observe that computing an $\mathsf{argmax}$ over $\mathcal{H}_t$ can result in artifacts.
+To circumvent this problem, we directly deal with the continuous probability values to extract a smoother surface.
+First, we compute the inverted probability volume $\hat{\mathcal{H}_t} = 1 - \mathcal{H}_t$, where a value closer to 0 indicates higher probabilities of the surface.
+Treating $\hat{\mathcal{H}_t}$ as a distance volume, we can apply marching cubes to extract surfaces.
+Since $\hat{\mathcal{H}_t}$ consists of continuous value, we can further upsample the volume (i.e., from $96^3$ to $288^3$) to improve the mesh quality without resorting to an expensive implicit surface representation.
+Finally, by combining the 3D part mesh with the estimated joint parameters (\S \ref{sec:joints}), we can generate a consolidated URDF file describing the articulated 3D CAD model as visualized in Fig.~\ref{fig:overall}(d)).